jordanocokoljic/shrivel/readme.txt

 Shrivel
 =======

 Shrivel is both a minification (but not obfuscation) tool and Go library.
-It minifies files by removing whitespace in a context-free manner.
-This means that there is no language specific parsing, shrivel will simply remove any unicode whitespace character as it comes across it, unless the space is significant (such as whitespace within strings).

-Currently, shrivel supports SQL.
+Currently, shrivel supports SQL and CSS.

 In order to install shrivel, it is easy to build from source like so: